 Much has been written recently on this subject on both sides of the Atlantic.
 In Europe, for example, there is the recent two-volume survey of pastoral liturgy, edited by Gelineau and published simultaneously in several languages.
 This work (Dans vos assemblées) develops themes originally explored in reviews such as La Maison Dieu.
-In the english-speaking world, journals like Worship have regularly carried articles with titles like 'Ritual as Communication'.
+In the English-speaking world, journals such as Worship have regularly carried articles with titles such as 'Ritual as Communication'.
 There is no need to rehearse what has been said elsewhere, and by the very specialists from whom we have to learn.
 But this is not to say that no problems remain for us to grapple with.

 The chief of these is probably still that of translation.
-It is true that God revealed himself in the human person of Christ, a jew and a man of his own time and culture.
-If it is also true that the christian liturgy continues to embody God's self-revelation for the men of another time and culture, it cannot on that account cut itself off from its authentic palestinian roots.
+It is true that God revealed himself in the human person of Christ, a Jew and a man of his own time and culture.
+If it is also true that the Christian liturgy continues to embody God's self-revelation for the men of another time and culture, it cannot on that account cut itself off from its authentic Palestinian roots.
 That culture was agrarian and deeply religious, ours is increasingly industrial and secular.
-How can you, or better, how, through you, can God continue to communicate with the men of today, using the language and thought patterns of a bygone age.
+How can you, or better, how, through you, can God, continue to communicate with the men of today, using the language and thought patterns of a bygone age?
 Must we, to worship, become cultural, even social deviants?
-There is here a formidable problem of translation, one which goes deeper than most words, or the difficulties associated with rendering latin into ICEL or ICET or neo-Cranmer or whatever.
-It is the deeper problem of finding today's equivalents for the biblical rites and concepts themselves - and of facing the question whether there can be an equivalent.
-God, after all, chose to reveal himself in this particular way; he communicates himself through these rites in a guaranteed manner.
-Does 'The Lord is my shop-steward', or 'my probation officer', or (as the New Catholic Hymnal, basing itself on a japanese version, has it) 'The Lord is my pacesetter': do these versions adequately represent the shepherd of the original?
-And if so, will krispies and milk or pizza and beer do instead of bread and wine?
+There is here a formidable problem of translation, one which goes deeper than most words, or the difficulties associated with rendering Latin into ICEL or ICET or neo-Cranmer or whatever.
+It is the deeper problem of finding today's equivalents for the biblical rites and concepts themselves-and of facing the question of whether there can be an equivalent.
+God, after all, chose to reveal Himself in this particular way; He communicates Himself through these rites in a guaranteed manner.
+'The Lord is my shop-steward', or 'my probation officer', or (as the New Catholic Hymnal, basing itself on a Japanese version, has it) 'The Lord is my pacesetter':